Travel Insurance Plans for 40+ Travelers

 (This blog contains links to products or programs I use, some pay a small commission to me should you choose to purchase, at no cost to you.
 It ain’t much, but it helps pay for this site.)

-Though, this may seem an area to try and trim the travel budget, you do so at your own risk.
-Ask anyone who’s gotten ill or needed medical help abroad and they usually never travel again without a good travel insurance.
-Also check to see if they will work in the USA and possibly Canada, since their medical care is many more times the costs of other countries, most travel policies have very specific rules about traveling in the USA/Canada.
-(Disclosure: I only needed medical insurance, not cancelation or lost baggage insurance as that is covered on by my credit card.
+Also, check if the insurance you are considering will work in the USA and possibly Canada, since medical care there is much more expensive than in other countries.
+Most travel policies have very specific rules about traveling in the USA/Canada.
+(Disclosure: I only needed medical insurance, not cancellation or lost baggage insurance, as my credit card covers that.
 Check yours to see if you are also covered.)

 • Top Priorities for Coverage: